tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 svec-metric-type:
 : A base YANG identity for supported SVEC objective functions as defined in {{!RFC5541}}.

-encoding-and-switching-type:
-: This is a common grouping to define the LSP encoding and switching types.

 ### Path Computation Errors {#pc-error}

-The "ietf-te-types" module contains the YANG reusable identities for reporting path computation error reasons as defined in {{!RFC5440}}, {{!RFC5441}}, {{!RFC5520}}, {{!RFC5557}}, {{!RFC8306}}, and {{!RFC8685}}.
+The "ietf-te-types" module contains the YANG reusable identities for indicating path computation error reasons as defined in {{!RFC5440}}, {{!RFC5441}}, {{!RFC5520}}, {{!RFC5557}}, {{!RFC8306}}, and {{!RFC8685}}.

-It also defines the following additional YANG reusable identities for reporting also the following path computation error reasons:
+It also defines the following additional YANG reusable identities for indicating also the following path computation error reasons:

 path-computation-error-no-topology:
-: A YANG identity for reporting path computation error when there is no topology with the provided topology identifier.
+: A YANG identity for indicating path computation error when there is no topology with the provided topology identifier.

 path-computation-error-no-dependent-server:
-: A YANG identity for reporting path computation error when one or more dependent path computation servers are unavailable.
+: A YANG identity for indicating path computation error when one or more dependent path computation servers are unavailable.
 : The dependent path computation server could be a Backward-Recursive Path Computation (BRPC) downstream PCE or a child PCE.

-The derived identities are defined in the "ietf-te-types" module because there are error reasons which are:
+The derived identities are defined in the "ietf-te-types" module, instead of an IANA-maintained module, because there are error reasons which are:

 1. applicable only to the TE YANG models and not to PCEP environments (e.g., path-computation-error-no-topology);
 1. technology-specific (e.g., No RWA constraints met) which are better defined in technology-specific YANG models;